Want to have an awesome and successful campaign on LaunchGood? We want you to as well!

 The following are the fundamental components of a crowdfunding campaign.
 If your team is interested in launching a campaign, don’t feel overwhelmed by the list.
 Need be, our team will coach you through all the components to set you up for the best chances of success.

 Identify the amount of money that you need to raise.
 Be realistic of your network and what you can accomplish - it's not a question of how much LaunchGood can raise for you but how much you can raise on LaunchGood.

 Perception is very important.
 If you set your goal at $20,000 and raise $10,000, you could look like a failure even though you raised a lot of money.
 However if your goal is $7,000 and you raise $10,000 you look like an incredible success!
 In both cases you raised the same amount, but the perception is very different.

 Also don't forget to anticipate expenses.
-At a minimum you'll need to add ~8% to cover LaunchGood and credit card fees.
+At a minimum you'll need to add ~3% to cover credit card fees.
 On top of that you may be giving out perks, for example shipping out t-shirts, that cost money to produce and mail.
 Do your best to estimate all of those expenses and add it to your goal.
 On average, we find campaigns should aim for 20% more than they need.
 So if you need $5,000, set your goal at $6,000.

 Next you want to identify what type of campaign you want to run, for which there are two options: